 4. Landscaping, earthworks and services

-With a structure design in mind you can now picture its orientation and position on your site.
-If you need to run services in then now is the time – pre build.
+With a structured design in mind, you can now picture its orientation and position on your site.
+If you need to run services in then now is the time – pre-build.

 Working on level ground can save a lot of time so creating a level platform for your structure to sit on is a good place to start.
 This can be done accurately with an excavator, a decent operator and a laser level finder.

 If you are undertaking earthworks on-site then try to work with the existing contours to obtain a natural finish.
 If your site is overly exposed or looked upon by neighbouring ground you can create earth barriers or plant up natural screens to create privacy.

 We find the best time of year for groundworks is in the winter, even if a little damp and muddy.
 Obviously, you have to pick the right time to work but in the winter you can see where the water runs, collects and pools.
 This will give you a good idea of where you need drainage.
 If you undertake this work pre-spring then your ground will recover quickly when the temperature picks up and plants begin to grow.

 Countryside trees and field areaWe find when building a site it is best to do 90% of the work in the workshops, especially if you are going for a custom structure, rather than an ‘off the shelf’ unit.
 This is the most efficient way to build and this work can go on while the other initial site work is happening.
 Again, the winter is a great time for this, ready for a spring installation and a summer run.
 Be mindful in this process of the final installation and how it will take place as you will still need to transport your build.

 When building platforms, boardwalks and creating pathways, think about your guests’ safety and the usability of the areas, do they have enough space, and have you taken care of any potential hazards?
 Is the site livestock proof and fit for purpose?